Everything you need to know about coming along to QH.

 Promoters sometimes offer tickets with added benefits such as photo opportunities, a chance to sit in on the soundcheck and limited edition merchandise.
 These tickets aren't usually sold through The Queen's Hall so your ticket provider will give you details ahead of the event.

-We encourage everyone with a mobile device to chose the 'e-ticket' option rather than opting for printed tickets.
+We encourage everyone with a mobile device to select the 'e-ticket' option rather than choosing printed tickets.
 You can show this on your mobile device screen when you arrive.

 There are also options for collecting physical tickets at the Box Office or having them posted to you for a small fee.

 If you have issues or questions about tickets purchased from another outlet, you will need to contact them directly.
 We cannot advise on the terms and conditions of tickets which were not bought through The Queen's Hall.
-We strongly recommend against buying tickets from Viagogo as we will have no record of your ticket details and may refuse entry.
+We strongly recommend against buying tickets from the first site that may pop up on an Internet search, as we will have no record of your ticket details and may refuse entry.

 Individual shows will have age restrictions, but as a general rule all unrestricted (standing) gigs are for over 14s only.
 Anyone under the age of 16 must be accompanied by an adult.